mspeculatrix/SmartParallel-printfile/README.md

 **-t=\<bool>**

 Truncate lines instead of splitting/wrapping them.
 The default is not to truncate.
-[NOT IMPLEMENTED YET]